 is a good side to proportional representation.
 It isn't just about letting in right wingers.
-It's about letting in a wide range really constructive.
+It's about letting in a wide range campaign was framed around of views, many of which are really constructive.

 I'm the only Green councillor on my council and I push ideas